You Never Forgot What It Felt Like

 The Outputs

-Four simultaneous display outputs, each independently configurable, each rendering from the same source data in real time.
+Two simultaneous display outputs — each independently configurable, each rendering from the same source data in real time.

 The Inputs

 FireStorm doesn't just push pixels out.
-It receives content in — from the Colony network, and from the SG2000 itself — and composites it into the layer stack like any other layer.
+It receives content in — from the Colony network, and from DeMon's ESP32-P4 — and composites it into the layer stack like any other layer.
 The Copper controls it per scanline.
 It appears on all outputs simultaneously.

 Colony video (Ant64 and Ant64C — not Ant64S) — connect one or two HDMI frame grabbers to the Colony RX ports and FireStorm receives live video from any HDMI source as standard compositor layers.
 Console output, PC footage, a camera feed — any HDMI source, arriving over the network, composited in hardware over your generated content.
 Two grabbers means two simultaneous streams.
 Picture-in-picture.
 Chroma key.
 Copper-driven transitions between them.
 FireStorm sprites flying over live footage from a PlayStation.
 The frame grabbers can sit anywhere in the Colony string — they don't need to be physically attached to the machine.